jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 After, one of the padded linkages should be attatched to the brass protusion from the motor.
 Which size you will need will vary depending on your printer and settings so I suggest printing all of them and trying each to find which one has the snuggest fit.
 The ideal case is a linkage that will only go on when hammered lightly with a soft mallet, as it is the least likely to move.

+Next, stretch the heatshrink over both the linkage and the micrometer of the translation stage

 ### The Flexure Connection

 <img src="Media/1.jpg" width=50% height=50% alt = "Connection" title="Connection">